sunfounder/kepler-kit/docs/source/component/component_ws2812.rst

 -ping transmit technology, making the pixel cascade number is not limited the signal transmission, only depend on the speed of signal transmission.

-LED with low driving voltage, environmental protection and energy saving, high brightness, scattering angl e is large, good consistency, low power, long life and other advantages.
+LED with low driving voltage, environmental protection and energy saving, high brightness, scattering angle is large, good consistency, low power, long life and other advantages.
 The control chip integrated in LED above becoming more simple circuit, small volume, convenient installation.

 ..
 Example